OIDAM98/Personal-health-tracker/README.md

 Right now the only data source that is being collected is Garmin.
 This is a point to improve forward, to also enrich the dataset collected.

+Another point, proper testing is missing.
+Both in Python code and in DBT models.

 Another point, is to properly set up an orchestration tool,  in order to properly schedule and control both ETL and ELT process.
 Some tools suited are:

 - [Dagster](https://dagster.io/).